 NWA-call: Resilient Digital Ecosystems

 Digital ecosystems in which citizens, governments, and businesses continuously exchange information, processes, and services are becoming increasingly complex.
 This connectivity offers significant benefits, but also makes our society vulnerable.
 It is therefore crucial that digital ecosystems, particularly in critical sectors, are resilient to current and emerging cyber risks.
 To strengthen and secure these ecosystems, the Netherlands Organisation for Scientific Research (NWO) and several ministries are launching the "Resilient Digital Ecosystems" call.
 This call falls under the National Research Agenda (NWA) programme.
-An online information meeting will take place on March 19, 2026, and a matchmaking session will be held on April 23, 2026.
-The closing date for this call is September 15, 2026, at 2:00 PM.
+A matchmaking session will be held on 23 April 2026.
+The closing date for this call is 15 September 2026, at 14:00 PM.
 NWO and several ministries are making a total of €8.7 million available.

 TechBridge call (Germany) | Quantum Technologies in Aerospace